 And if you can fit it into your schedule, summiting the tower just before sunset is the way to go!
 The only sight more amazing than Prague’s colorful houses, red rooftops, Gothic spires, and rusted Baroque towers, is all of that, plus a cloudy sky of pink, orange, and purple.
 Just don’t forget your camera!

-Another highlight of spending three days in Prague will be exploring Josefov, also known as the Jewish Quarter.
+Another highlight of spending 3 days in Prague is exploring Josefov, also known as the Jewish Quarter.

 Josefov was previously the city’s Jewish ghetto, and as such, there’s a ton of fascinating history to discover.

 I recommend taking a guided tour of Josefov so you don’t miss out on anything.